 For personal or portable audio devices like a smartphone or tablet, you should opt for headphones with at least a 100 dBm sensitivity rating because the devices don’t have as strong an amplifier as home audio devices.
 With home audio devices, you don’t necessarily need your headphones to be as sensitive.
 All Sony headphones have a minimum sensitivity of 100 dBm, so they’re compatible with nearly any type of audio device.

 Rated in ohms, impedance measures electrical resistance and plays a role in the sensitivity of a pair of headphone.
 For personal use, headphones with between 16 and 64 ohms of impedance work well.
 Sony headphones have a minimum of 16 ohms, which makes any pair suitable for high-quality audio when listening to either home or portable audio devices.

-If you don’t want to be disturbed while listening to your music or audiobook, opt for a pair of Sony noise-canceling headphones.
+If you don’t want to be disturbed while listening to your music or audiobook, opt for a pair of Sony noise-cancelling headphones.
 These models block out ambient sounds either with a microphone that measures ambient noise and counters it with the appropriate sound waves or with materials that block ambient sound waves.
-Noise-canceling headphones are a great option when you’re traveling or you just need to minimize distractions.
+Noise-cancelling headphones are a great option when you’re traveling or you just need to minimize distractions.

 Sony headphones range in price based on the type, style, and features.
 In most cases, you can expect to pay between $10 and $2,300 for a pair.

 Inexpensive: Sony wired earbud headphones with few extra features are usually the least expensive option, ranging from $10 to $30.
 Basic Sony on-ear or over-the-ear headphones with few extra features range from $20 to $60.
 Sony wireless earbud headphones with few extra features run from $30 to $80.
 Sony wireless on-ear or over-the-ear headphones cost between $80 and $100.